pull-stream/pull-stream/docs/examples.md

 has finished cleaning up before callingback to the pink with an error.)

-In some cases you may want the stream to continue, and the the through stream can just ignore an any linesthat do not parse.
+In some cases you may want the stream to continue, and the the through stream can just ignore an any lines that do not parse.
 An example where you definately want a through stream to abort on invalid input would be an encrypted stream, which should be broken into chunks that are encrypted separately.